Using your RRSPs for a home down payment

 Closing costs

 When purchasing a home, it’s easy to forget about one major expense: the closing costs.
 A land transfer tax must be paid for any property, but the amount varies by province and region.
 A home in Toronto could have a larger fee than a house with the exact same price in a different region.
-Although the Home Buyers’ Plan cannot be used to assist with this fee, you might be eligible for a First-Time Home Buyers’ Tax Credit.
+Although the Home Buyers’ Plan can't be used to assist with this fee, you might be eligible for a First-Time Home Buyers’ Tax Credit.
 Other expenses can include costs for a lawyer, title search, property tax adjustment, and repairs.

-What about the First Home Savings Account (FHSA)?
+What about the First Home Savings Account?

-This is another great option for saving as a first-time home buyer.
+The First Home Savings Account (FHSA) is another great option for saving as a first-time home buyer.
 This plan has some similarities to an RRSP, with some key differences, including a different contribution limit.
 Is an FHSA right for you?

 Getting started with budgeting for your first home